MemVerge/nf-float/README.md

 * the test profile of nf-core/rnaseq
 * the test profile of nf-core/sarek

-You can also enable `scrach = true` in the process scope.
+By default, `scratch` option is set to true, `stageInMode` is set to `copy`.
 When `scratch` is enabled, the plugin will use the scratch space of the worker node to store the task files.
 This is useful when the task files are large and the network bandwidth is limited.

-When `scratch` is enabled, it's strongly recommended to set `stageInMode = 'copy'` in the process scope.
+When `scratch` is enabled manually, it's strongly recommended to set `stageInMode = 'copy'` in the process scope.
 This will make sure the task files are copied to the scratch space before the task starts.

+If you want to disable `scratch`, please set `scratch = false` in the process scope.

 Because the scratch space is local, you need to add `disk = '100 GB'` to make sure the task has enough space to run.
 The plugin will also check the total input size of the task and make sure the disk space